nagag08/infy/dr/README.md

 * JFrog CLI plugin to synchronize local, remote, virtual repositories between 2 JPDs
 * JFrog Pipelines as the workflow engine to execute the JFrog CLI plugins on events or scheduling

+> the pipelines rely on 2 [JFrog Pipelines extensions](https://git.jfrog.info/projects/PROFS/repos/jfpipe_extension/browse) bashV2 and ping.

 ## Structure

-* jfpipe_extension : 2 JFrog Pipelines extensions were created : bashV2 and ping
 * reposync : A pipeline for JFrog Pipelines to perfom repositories synchronization between 2 JPDs.
 It relies on the ping and bashV2 extensions.
 * healthcheck : A pipeline for JFrog Pipelines to perfom a health check on multiple JPDs.
 It relies on the ping extension.